purplefirefly/LC-Mod-Script/README.md

 Run this inside your Lethal Company folder to install the Bigger Lobby Mod.
 To run a PowerShell file you must `Right Click -> Run with PowerShell` **double-click will open it in a text editor.**
+If on Windows 11 you may have to run `powershell -ExecutionPolicy ByPass -File DownloadBiggerLobbyMod.ps1` in the game's directory.

 Downloads and extracts; (the versions current as of 12-13-2023)
 ```